-Our aim in this paper is to address the positive effects that an increase in the transparency on interregional fiscal flows may have on intergovernmental relationships in the long run, and offer some clues on the current debate in Spain.
-We seek to analyze such effects in a country like Spain, which is rather asymmetric in terms of the 'clusters' (jurisdictions) it incorporates.
-Moreover, Spain forms a territorial jurisdiction characterized by the lack of real federal-type institutions (e.g., the absence of a chamber of territorial representation) in which Regional Governments may take part in the law-making process.
-Rules are enacted by the Central Government, which have an impact on citizens, even on those powers that were formally devolved to the regions.
+The aim of this paper is to address the positive effects that an increase in the transparency on interregional fiscal flows may have on intergovernmental relationships, and offer some clues on the current debate in Spain.
+Spain forms at present a territorial multi-jurisdiction characterized by the lack of federal-type institutions (e.g., the absence of a chamber of territorial representation) in which Regional Governments may take part in the law-making process.
+Very often responsibilities on tax policy and on public expenditure overlap 1 and controversies on "institutional loyalty" are common 2.
 In the next section, we analyze the process of decentralization in Spain, with special emphasis on the asymmetries that can be observed from a fiscal perspective.
 In section 3, we will refer to the Central Government's aversion to publish fiscal flows in Spain.
 Section 4 analyzes the different approaches that can be implemented in the analysis of fiscal flows in Spain, and we present the results from several hypotheses tested.
-Finally, in section 5, we present our conclusions.
+In doing this, it is very important to stress that we do not pretend to find concluding relationships between fiscal flows and some explanatory variables.
+The lack of data available makes unfeasible this task from the beginning.
+Testing whether some relationships exist, and if they are actually due to causality, is beyond the scope of our paper.
+Finally, in section 5, we present our conclusions and reinforce the argument that more transparency on fiscal flows is needed.

-II.
-The Spanish process of asymmetric decentralization.
+2. The Spanish process of asymmetric decentralization

-II.1 A brief outline of the Spanish process of asymmetric decentralization
+2.1.
+A brief outline of the Spanish process of asymmetric decentralization

-The jurisdictional units that were established in the Spanish Constitution were not based either on historical factors or on efficiency arguments.
-They were created on a political basis exclusively.
-This explains the existence of the Autonomous Communities of Madrid and Murcia, for example, with no consideration at all for a minimum consensus among their population on the need to create them.

-Under those premises, the process of devolution of powers over public services distinguished three groups of regions: 1) "Foral"1 Territorial regions (FRs), 2) Historic Regions (HRs), 3) Other regions.
+In this section we introduce some hints that suggest that the process of decentralization in Spain has been rather asymmetric.
+In fact, the jurisdictional units that were established in the Spanish Constitution were not based exclusively either on historical factors or on efficiency arguments.
+While some of them were based on historical factors (Galicia, Catalonia, Basque Country and Navarre, for instance), some of them were created on political reasons exclusively.
+Under those premises, the process of devolution of powers over public services distinguished however three different groups of regions: 1) "Foral" 3 Territorial Regions (FRs), 2) Historic Regions (HRs), and 3) Other Regions (ORs).
 There were significant differences across regions in the three groups.
-In short, the main difference between regions in group 1 and 2 with respect to those in group 3 was that FRs and HRs received most of the powers, including Health and Education, early in the nineteen-eighties, while those in group 3) received powers over Education and Health later on in 1998 and 2001, respectively.
+In short, the main difference between regions in group 1 and 2 with respect to those in group 3 was that FRs and HRs received most of the powers, including Health and Education, early in the nineteen-eighties, while those in group 3" received powers over Education and Health later on in 1998 and 2001, respectively.
 Still today, some regions wield specific powers over Justice, Security and Penitentiaries, while others do not.